 Co-hosted seders with a local synagogue are an excellent way to bridge this gap.
 This way, Christians can understand what this holiday means to Jews and why it’s important.
 I would encourage a Q and A session from both sides during or after the meal.

-Though my beliefs have evolved over the years, I am still the only Jewish person that many of my Christian friends have ever known.
-This needs to change, and interfaith events are a great way to bring people together who might not cross paths otherwise.
+Though I’m a Christian now, I am still the only Jew-ish person that many of my Christian friends have ever known.
+Interfaith events are a great way to bring people together who might not cross paths otherwise.

 This blog post is another good resource on how Christian seders can be misguided.